About Melissa Cullen

 Big Plans Ahead

-Melissa also plans to launch innovative campgrounds, named the Shore Adventure Centers, in 2027, all with the goal of offering all-season sessions focused on inclusivity and meeting the needs of a diverse population group, including those with special needs, paraplegics, transgender people, etc. Each week’s schedule will be based on the needs of the children and adults.
-The camp will provide a fully trained staff, including ADA access throughout the grounds, and will include an indoor and outdoor pool with a lift.
-There will also be indoor/outdoor eating-shaded cooling stations.
+Melissa also plans to launch innovative campgrounds, named the Shore Adventure Centers, in 2027, to offer all-season sessions focused on inclusivity and meeting the needs of a diverse population, including people with special needs, people with paraplegia, transgender people, etc. Each week’s schedule will be based on the needs of the children and adults.
+The camp will provide fully trained staff, ADA-accessible grounds, and an indoor and outdoor pool with a lift.
+There will also be indoor/outdoor eating and shaded cooling stations.

-Melissa plans to get the project off the ground in a couple of years, offering the totally free camp to those living in the inner city.
+Melissa plans to get the project off the ground in a couple of years, offering a totally free camp to those living in the inner city.
 Children will have an opportunity to experience a place that will remain in their hearts and minds forever.
 She is looking for 25 to 30 acres of land in Foster, Rhode Island.
 Rolling hills and forests characterize Foster, and it has the state’s highest point, Jerimoth Hill.
-Several ponds, including Shippee Pond and streams like Paine Brook, contribute to the scenic landscape.
-Foster also has large tracts of vacant land and a rural character, providing ample opportunities for recreational use and the ideal area for Melissa’s camp project.
+Several ponds, including Shippee Pond, and streams, such as Paine Brook, contribute to the scenic landscape.
+Foster also has large tracts of vacant land and a rural character, offering ample recreational opportunities and the ideal setting for Melissa’s camp project.

 Melissa Cullen plans to raise funds, apply for grants, and seek partnerships with the ASPCA for dog therapy, the Warren Alpert Medical School of Brown for internships, and food companies to help support her meal programs.

 Melissa is also working on partnerships with various teams to support children from all backgrounds, including a few centered on sports awards and the Special Olympics.
-In addition, Melissa plans to work with the state police to help with lockdown and safety training for the staff.
+In addition, Melissa plans to work with the state police to support lockdown and safety training for staff.

 Melissa is dedicated to fulfilling her dream of helping others through her nonprofit and free camps.
 Her desire to give back is a natural extension of the success she’s already achieved—both personally and professionally.
 Having reached a place in life where she feels secure and grateful, she’s now turning her focus outward, driven by a deep sense of purpose.
 Her camps and nonprofit allow her to pour her experience, compassion, and energy into something lasting—something that creates real change.

-Currently, Melissa holds patents for two inventions—the Chairliner and Nite Cap Liquor Top.
+Currently, Melissa holds patents for two inventions: the Chairliner and the Nite Cap Liquor Top.